loopstudio/react-native-boiler23/README.md

 - [React Navigation Documentation](https://reactnavigation.org/): the most popular and powerful routing solution for React.

+### Icons:

+- [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons): React Native Vector Icons is a library that provides a set of customizable vector icons for use in React Native applications.
+It includes popular icon sets such as Font Awesome, Material Icons, and Ionicons.
+The library allows developers to easily add high-quality icons to their applications and customize their appearance using various properties.

 ### Testing:

 - [jest](https://jestjs.io/): a delightful JavaScript Testing Framework with a focus on simplicity.